0-lucas/digitalgarden.github.io/content/Machine Learning/Outlier.md

 A *outlier* is **basically a data point that doesn't fit the dataset distribution** and/ or **differs significantly from other data points**.
 It may have different meanings depending of the context.

+>[!tip] Defining an outlier depends on the context
-For example, in a facial recognition dataset, a dog picture can be determined as an *outlier*, but this rule would be incomprehensible for a normally distributed random variable.
+>For example, in a facial recognition dataset, a dog picture can be determined as an *outlier*, but this rule would be incomprehensible for a normally distributed random variable.

 *Outliers* can be caused by **measurement errors**, **bad data collection**, **malicious inputs** and **rare events**.